YuboHe/attribute_learning/README.md

 # features/

-> folders
+*folders:*
-attribute_location/ : 100 text files, each of them consists of every image+location that falls into certain attribute label
+- attribute_location/ : 100 text files, each of them consists of every image+location that falls into certain attribute label
+-